 Info and purchase links:

-Our Review of the first issue: Horror Comic Review: John Carpenter Presents Storm Kids Monica Bleue: A Werewolf Story Issue #1
+Spoiler-Free Horror Comic Review: John Carpenter Presents Storm Kids Monica Bleue A Werewolf Story Issue #3

 Thank you so much for reading this!
 Please share your thoughts with us by leaving a comment below.

 For more news and reviews of horror comics like this, please support EHPodcasts by sharing this post, liking our Facebook page, subscribing to our YouTube channel , following us on Twitter ,Instagram and listening to our podcasts, now on many platforms given below:

 Horror Needs You!
 Please Donate to Everything Horror Podcast website & podcast via PayPal to help the noble cause of promoting horror genre & indie horror creators:– http://paypal.me/ehpodcasts

 Please check out our Horror Short Films:-

 Please Bookmark our site or Set as your Home Page:- http://ehpodcasts.com